sajitkhadka/notelu/README.md

                 http://note-lu.herokuapp.com/api/users/authentication/jwt-token-encrypted (this process is authomatic as browser will send the get request from url after clicking.)
                 Then the user will be registered.

-                Please check your spam for verification link.
+                Please check your spam/social as well for verification link.

   2. Reset Password by sending email link